Plain English Summary

 Background and study aims

 Irritable bowel syndrome (IBS) is a common, long-term condition that affects the digestive system.
 The symptoms can vary from person to person and often include abdominal (tummy) pain, bloating and changes in bowel habits (from constipation to diarrhoea).
 The exact cause of IBS is not known, however many think that it is related to overactivity in the gut causing problems digesting food properly.
-There is no cure for IBS however treatments such as lifestyle and dietary changes can help to ease the symptoms.
+There is no cure for IBS but treatments such as lifestyle and dietary changes can help to ease the symptoms.
 Fermentable, Oligo-, Di- and Mono-saccharides and Polyols (FODMAPs) are short chains of sugar which are very easy for the body to break down.
 In the large intestine, bacteria that naturally helps with digestion quickly ferments (turns into alcohol) these sugars which can make the symptoms of IBS worse.
-Traditional rye bread is an important part of a healthy diet in Finland however the FODMAPs it contains may make symptoms worse in people with IBS.
+Traditional rye bread is an important part of a healthy diet in Finland but the FODMAPs it contains may make symptoms worse in people with IBS.
 Rye bread that contains less fermentable carbohydrates (low-FODMAP) could be a good alternative for those who get abdominal symptoms from the traditional rye bread.
 The aim of this study is to compare the effects of eating traditional rye bread and low-FODMAP rye bread in IBS sufferers.

 Who can participate?

-Normal weight and overweight women aged between 18 and 65 who have IBS.
+Normal weight and overweight women aged between 18 and 65 who have IBS

 What does the study involve?